 All course types marked with are offered in the didactic concept of blended learning (BL).
-Blended learning events serve to present and process larger areas of material, which is why they also take place as part of lectures and often as a supplement to exercises.
+Blended learning events serve the presentation and processing of larger subject areas, which is why they also take place as part of lectures and often as a supplement to exercises.
 However, they also serve to deepen theoretical content with case studies and exercises.
 Blended learning events include all teaching methods in the form of both face-to-face and virtual events.
 The learning management system (LMS) can be used to provide participants with various learning materials such as scripts and tutorials as well as audios and videos.
 The detailed description of the course and the dates for the face-to-face events are made available at the beginning of each semester in the LMS and from the relevant student advisor.
 Tutors are available throughout the semester to answer questions about content and organization.